iamsiva11/iamsiva11.github.io/_posts/2017-12-30-extra-features-seq2seq.md

 There are few possible options to pass extra tokens to the seq2seq encoder.

-* The simplest way is to concatenate features into a single input vector.
+* The simplest way is to combine features into a single input vector.
 However this only works if our RNN takes vector input, not discrete inputs (LongTensor) through an embedding layer.
-In that case we would want to concatenate the extra features after the input is embedded.
-Considering the features are also discrete, we would want multiple embedding layers, one for each, and concatenate all the results (eg. Could be an embedding of POS, or simply one-hot.).
-Precisely, we forward the features through the relevant embedding layers, and concatenate them all into one vector for the RNN.
+In that case we would want to combine the extra features after the input is embedded.
+Considering the features are also discrete, we would want multiple embedding layers, one for each, and combine all the results (eg. Could be an embedding of POS, or simply one-hot.).
+Precisely, we forward the features through the relevant embedding layers, and combine them all into one vector for the RNN.

 I have sketched below illustration, to provide more clarity.